 Inspect material for color, finish, milling, texture and grade.
 Set aside pieces that may not be acceptable once installed.
-A maximum of four boxes may be opened for inspection prior to installation.
 The floors have been thoroughly inspected during the manufacturing process, but it is the responsibility of the installer/homeowner to do final inspection and cull-out boards that are not acceptable before installation.